-All members and non-members alike are invited to submit abstracts for presentation at the 84th Annual Scientific Meeting of the Canadian Association of Radiologists (CAR), April 29 – May 2, 2021, at Le Westin Montreal.
+All members and non-members alike are invited to submit abstracts for presentation at the 84th virtual Annual Scientific Meeting of the Canadian Association of Radiologists (CAR), April 27 – May 2, 2021.
 Abstracts presented at the meeting will give authors an opportunity to network and discuss their research with experts in the field.

 Abstract Guidelines and Format